battleday/psirokuturk/README.md

 # Psirokuturk

 A starter pack for running online experiments with Psiturk on Heroku.
+Taken and adapted from https://github.com/fredcallaway/psirokuturk.

 ## Requirements